-Prepared on December 1, 2014 for the quarter ended September 30, 2014 ("Q1 2014"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the unaudited condensed interim financial statements of Roughrider Exploration Limited (formerly Westham Resources Corp.) ("Roughrider" or the "Company").
-This MD&A should be read in conjunction with the accompanying unaudited condensed interim financial statements for the quarter ended September 30, 2014, and the audited annual financial statements for the year ended December 31, 2013 and their related notes, all of which have been prepared in accordance with IFRS.
+Prepared on May 28, 2015 for the three months ended March 31, 2015 ("fiscal 2014"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the unaudited condensed interim financial statements of Roughrider Exploration Limited ("Roughrider" or the "Company").
+This MD&A should be read in conjunction with the accompanying unaudited condensed interim financial statements for the quarter ended March 31, 2015 and the audited annual financial statements for the year ended December 31, 2014 and the related notes, all of which have been prepared in accordance with International Financial Reporting Standards ("IFRS").